flibber-hk/HollowKnight.SkillUpgrades/README.md

 - DiagonalSuperdash: If this is disabled, the knight will only be able to cdash upward or horizontally (no diagonal).
 - ClimbSpeed: The default climb speed is 5.0, but this can be modified.
 - AirDashMax, DoubleJumpMax: The number of times the knight can air dash or double jump can be changed - setting this value to -1 will cause it to be treated as infinite.

-Some of the skill upgrades require substantial changes to some of the knight's components to function, and these changes can't easily be reversed.
-In order not to conflict with other mods, it is possible to prevent those upgrades from loading entirely by setting the value in the EnabledModules section of the global settings to `null`.
-Any such skill upgrade disabled in this way will not be able to be toggled in-game.